 To be eligible for the Master of Science program in Clinical Investigations, applicants must be U.S.A. citizens, non-citizen nationals or lawfully admitted permanent residents of the U.S.A., or on a visa sponsored by another institution that allows for a full-time course of study in a degree-granting program.
-Applicants must have a bachelor's degree (i.e., BA, BS, or equivalent); applicants with an advanced clinical degree (i.e., MD, DDS, DMD, DO, DC, OD, or ND); a doctoral nursing degree; or have a PhD with clinical responsibilities are preferred.
+Applicants must also be residents of the state of Tennessee or Mississippi for the duration of the program.
+Applicants must have a bachelor's degree (i.e., BA, BS, or equivalent); an advanced clinical degree (i.e., MD, DDS, DMD, DO, DC, OD, or ND); a doctoral nursing degree; or a PhD with clinical responsibilities are preferred.
 Applicants must also agree to mentorship and oversight by an advisor in a clinical department.